-- DIEP flap: Deep Inferior Epigastric perforator flap, which takes tissue from the abdomen.
+- DIEP flap: Deep Inferior Epigastric Perforator flap, which transfers skin and fat from the abdomen.

-- Donor site: An area of your body where the surgeon harvests skin, muscle and fat to reconstruct your breast.
-Commonly located in less exposed areas of the body such as the back, abdomen or buttocks.
+- Donor site: An area of your body where the surgeon harvests skin, fat and muscle to reconstruct your breast, commonly located in less exposed areas of the body such as the back, abdomen or buttocks.

-- Flap techniques: Surgical techniques used to reposition your own skin, muscle and fat to reconstruct or cover your breast.
+- Flap (autologous) techniques: Surgical techniques used to reposition your own skin, fat and muscle to reconstruct or cover your breast.

 - General anesthesia: Drugs and/or gases used during an operation to relieve pain and alter consciousness.

 - Intravenous sedation: Sedatives administered by injection into a vein to help you relax.

 - Latissimus dorsi flap: A surgical technique that uses muscle, fat and skin tunneled under the skin and tissue of a woman's back to the reconstructed breast and remains attached to its donor site, leaving blood supply intact.